Mynusjanai/japanese_classification/README.md

 The project looks to accurately predict across the three main Japanese language writing systems (Kanji, Hiragana, Katakana) - used in Japan for over a thousand years since the 8th century.<br>

-The data is from the ETL Character Database, which includes over a billion total of Japanese characters hand-written and reorganized by the National Institute of Advanced Industrial Science and Technology (AIST).<br><br>
+The data is from the [ETL Character Database](http://etlcdb.db.aist.go.jp/), which includes over a billion total of Japanese characters hand-written and reorganized by the [Japanese National Institute of Advanced Industrial Science and Technology (AIST)](https://www.aist.go.jp/), alongside the assistance of the [Japan Electronics & Information Technology Industries Association (JEITA)](http://www.jeita.or.jp/english/).<br><br>

 # Business Problem